 - Teaching Assistant, University of Auckland, 2000-2002.

-"A Democratic Measure of Household Income Growth: Theory and Application to the United Kingdom" ESCoE Discussion Paper DP-2018-02, with Martin Weale
+"A Democratic Measure of Household Income Growth: Theory and Application to the United Kingdom" (with Martin Weale).
+Economica, vol 87 issue 347 (ESCoE Discussion Paper DP-2018-02).

 “Imputation of Pension Accruals and Investment Income in Survey Data” ESCoE Discussion Paper 2018-05, with Martin Weale

 "Housing supply, land costs, and price adjustment" (with A. Grimes).
 2010.
 Real Estate Economics, 38:2, pp. 325-353.

 "The Long-Run Impact of New Zealand’s Structural Reform on Local Communities" (with S. Stillman and M. Velamuri).
 2010.
 Journal of Comparative Economics, 38:4, pp. 432-448.

 "Rating Systems in New Zealand: An Empirical Investigation into Local Choice" (with W. McCluskey, A. Grimes, S. Kerr and J. Timmins).
 2006.
 Journal of Real Estate Literature, 14:3, pp. 381-397.